discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 # Making a Ping-Pong bot

-One of ways to get started with the Discord API is to write a basic ping-pong bot.
+One of the ways to get started with the Discord API is to write a basic ping-pong bot.
 This bot will respond to a simple command "ping."
 We will expand on this to create more diverse commands later, but for now, it is a good starting point.

 ## Creating a Discord Bot

 Before writing your bot, it is necessary to create a bot account via the Discord Applications Portal first.

 1. Visit the [Discord Applications Portal].
 2. Create a New Application.